BonnieHuangxin/SLTA/README.md

 **Please cite our ICMR'19 paper if you use our codes.
 Thanks!**

 ## Environment Settings
-We use the framework pytorch.
+We use the framework tensorflow.
 - tensorflow version:  '1.7.0'
 - python version: '3.6'